Contraband-Software/ContraInventory/README.md

 How you define this method is entirely up to you now - you are given the GameObject of the item trying to slot, so you can access your own scripts storing type information on them; the way I will do it is with a public enum defining *item type*, an item will have an item type and a slot will have an accepted item type.
 (In the image below I have also added some logic to change some child text on the item slot to its type)

-Go back to your slot gameobject, under the `Custom Slot Behaviour` drop down, click `Enable`, add the referenc eto your slot behaviour script (which should be on the same GameObject).
+Go back to your slot gameobject, under the `Custom Slot Behaviour` drop down, click `Enable`, add the reference to your slot behaviour script (which should be on the same GameObject).
 Now you must make your items store their type somehow and access it in the `CanItemSlot` function.

 <p>
     <img src="/Documentation~/README/SlotBehaviour.png"/>